percona/percona-toolkit/CONTRIBUTE.md

 # Contributing guide
 ## How Can I Contribute?
 ## Reporting Bugs
-Before creating bug reports, please check this list as you might find out that you don't need to create one.
+Before creating a bug report, please check the list below as you might find out that you don't need to create one.
 When you create a bug report, please include as many details as possible.
 You can use this template to structure the information.

 ### Before Submitting A Bug Report
 - Ensure you have carefully read the documentation.
 Percona Toolkit is a mature project with many settings that covers a wide range options.
-- Search for existing bugs in Launchpad to see if the problem has already been reported.
+- Search for [existing bugs on Jira](https://jira.percona.com/projects/PT/issues/) to see if the problem has already been reported.
 If it has, add a comment to the existing issue instead of opening a new one.

 ### How Do I Submit A (Good) Bug Report?
 - Explain the problem and include additional details to help others reproduce the problem: